-With the average rep juggling 80-100 physicians in one territory, multiple communication channels and a pharma market that’s changing every day, it’s not surprising that CRM suggestions have emerged as one of the most impressive tools in today’s pharma marketing arsenal.
+With the average rep juggling 80-100 physicians in one territory, multiple communication channels and a pharma market that’s changing every day, it’s not surprising that CRM suggestions and insights have emerged as one of the most impressive tools in today’s pharma marketing arsenal.
 Just a few lines of text have the power to eliminate hours of work for your reps, freeing them up from analyst tasks to focus on building relationships with HCPs—the job they were meant to do.
 In this post, we’re breaking down our CRM suggestions piece by piece, diving into the how and why behind pharma’s best new tech.

 Each section of the suggestion is numbered in green in the screenshot below.
 Look to the corresponding numbered paragraphs beneath the image for a detailed explanation of each piece.

 Please note: The screenshots in this post show how Aktana’s suggestions and insights appear within Veeva’s CRM Suggestions interface.

 Due to a swift change in market conditions or simply because a rep is falling off-pace, it may be necessary to increase the urgency of some actions over others.
 What constitutes “urgent” is entirely configurable to fit each pharma brand’s unique marketing strategy and sales go-to-market approach.
 You can even set specific dynamic conditions to trigger an urgent label (For instance: If an HCP starts writing scripts for a competitor’s drug, then the suggestion automatically becomes urgent) to encourage your reps to respond to important market developments as they arise.
 Regardless of whether or not the urgent designation appears in the suggestion queue (some customers choose not to use it at all), suggestions are always ordered by priority.
 With the goal of relieving the overwhelmed rep, only a small number (7-10 on average) of suggestions—the most critical—appear at one time.

 Overlapping territories.
 Contractually shared targets.
 Multichannel initiatives.
 Striking the right balance between too much contact and not enough is easier said than done—especially as the number of communication channels continues to grow.
 Aktana constantly reviews both past and future activities for the rep and any counterparts with shared sales goals to ensure that no redundant suggestions are issued.